 A spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal fluid (the fluid that flows through the tissues that cover the brain and spinal cord).
 The polymerase chain reaction (PCR) technique, which produces many copies of a gene, is used to detect the JC virus's DNA in the cerebrospinal fluid.
 Sometimes the diagnosis is not confirmed until after people have died, when brain tissue can be examined.

 No treatment has proved effective.
 However, if the disorder that has weakened the immune system is treated, people survive longer.
-For example, if the cause is AIDS, highly active antiretroviral therapy is used (see Human Immunodeficiency Virus HIV Infection: Antiretroviral Drugs ).
+For example, if the cause is AIDS, highly active antiretroviral therapy is used (see Antiretroviral drugs ).

 If people are taking immunosuppressants, stopping the drugs may cause progressive multifocal leukoencephalopathy to subside.